 8. Officiant Closing Remarks

-- “[Marryer 1] and [Marryer 2] are heading out briefly for photos and will rejoin us shortly,”
+- “[Partner 1] and [Partner 2] are heading out briefly for photos and will rejoin us shortly,”

-- “In the meantime, we are all invited out to the terrace where drinks and refreshments will be served, with the reception to follow shortly after.”
+- “In the meantime, you are all invited out to the terrace where drinks and refreshments will be served, with the reception to follow shortly after.”

-- “On behalf of the happy couple, thanks for coming and have a wonderful evening!
-Are you ready to celebrate?”
+- “On behalf of the happy couple, thanks for coming and have a wonderful evening!”

 9. Presentation of the Couple